Dialysis/Kidney Procedures Offered by Carson Surgical

 There are essentially two access procedures.
 A fistula or a graft.

-- A fistula is made by connecting an artery to a nearby vein.
-Blood flows into the vein, enlarging it.
-It may need weeks or months to develop before it ready.
+- A fistula (Fist-u-la) is made by connecting an artery to a nearby vein.
+Blood flows into the vein and causes the vein to enlarge.
+It may need weeks or months to develop before it ready and sometimes you need another procedure to help the fistula be ready for use.
+Fistulas are our best option because the last longer and do not get infected.
+If at all possible, we create a fistula.

 - A graft may be sewn between an artery and a vein if a fistula in not available.
 Blood flows through the graft from the artery to the vein.
-A graft is usually ready to use in a few weeks.
+A graft is usually ready to use in a few weeks, but may not last as long.
+We use grafts only if a fistula cannot be created.

 Caring for your access